pylhc/tfs/README.md

 See the [API documentation](https://pylhc.github.io/tfs/) for details.

 <details>
-  <summary>**Note:** Package Scope</summary>
+  <summary>Note: Package Scope</summary>

-        The `tfs-pandas` package is made to handle IO of TFS files and some related utilities.
-        It is not meant to implement calculations on `TfsDataFrames`, which is functionality implemented in other packages of the `PyLHC` ecosystem.
+This package is made to handle I/O of `TFS` files to `TfsDataFrames` only: it is not meant to implement calculations on `TfsDataFrames`.
+Various calculations are implemented in other packages of the ecosystem.

 </details>

 ## Installing